lawtlee/lawtlee/README.md

 Hello, I'm Lawrence Lee, a third-year student at UCLA majoring in Mathematics and Computer Science.
 My passion lies in developing desktop applications, and I'm well-versed in mobile and web development.
 I currently work as a Data Scientist at UCLA's Data Science Center and serve as the Vice President of Technologies for UCLA Innovative Design.

+Visit my [personal website](http://lawrencetlee.com) for more information about me!

 Visit my blog where I wrtie about Coffee Shops and other Thoughts: http://coffee-thoughts.lawrencetlee.com

 # [Github Stats](https://github.com/lawtlee/#-github_stats)